int128/terraform-aws-kops-alb/README.md

 #### Recipe: Restrict IP addresses

-You can restrict API access and SSH access by changing the cluster spec:
+You can restrict API access and SSH access for specific IP addresses by changing the cluster spec:

 ```sh
 kops edit cluster